The Two Reference Guitars Used For

 pickguard in

 the control region only.
-All future
+All current

-production of our Acrylic pickguards once we
+production of our Acrylic pickguards have the

 A lot of customer feedback has told us that they